| ||||||||||||

 The flame then ignites the powder within the case or hull.

 The powder then burns almost instantly creating a tremendous amount of pressure inside the case.
+The bullet then moves VERY quickly down the barrel.

 The pressure within the case at this point can reach more than 20 tons per square inch.
 This colossal amount of pressure forces the bullet out of the case and down the barrel at very high velocity.
-Some bullets can move a mile in less than two (2) seconds.
+Some bullets can travel a whole mile in less than two (2) seconds.
 WOW!!

 The bullet can then fly as much as five (5) miles away depending on the caliber, bullet and powder used in addition to the elevation at which the gun is fired.
 WOW!!